The open kitchen floor plan also known as the Great Room is the current rage in home renovation.

 Articles Listing the Pros and Cons for the Open Kitchen Floor Plan

-As you will read they make some very good points people may not think about when caught up in the excitement of a remodeling mentality.
+As you will read they make some very good points people may not think about when caught up in the excitement of a remodeling mentality and under pressure from a realtor.

 Read this great article on the reality of the pro’s and con’s of the open kitchen.